aaronjanse/bootstrapOS/README.md

 ### Cat

-Store a bunch of characters to memory, then send them back all at once upon EOF.
+Store a bunch of characters to memory, then send them back all at once upon EOF

 ## Push Pop